Pierre-Sassoulas/grey-handling/README.rst

 - **ArkInventory** Working as of october 2019
 - **Bagnon/Conductor** Both working as of January 2020
 - **VendorPrice** You can disable GreyHandling item tooltip about prices, to not have twice the information.
+- **Trade Skill Master** If you have TSM installed, we use max of the market value -5% (Auction house cut) and the vendor price

 In bag mark does not work with :
 - **Inventorian**
 - All other bag addons that do not use the blizzard default bag interface